ludz007/OpenAssistantGPT/README.md

     - Better experience for the users
     - More knowledge to pull from

 ## Tips
-  - In order for the chatbot to perform as expected, users should create clearly state their objectives to the chatbot
+  - In order for the chatbot to perform as expected, users should clearly state their objectives to the chatbot
   - The chatbot can be configured to respond with certain message lengths, as well as with a positive tone
   - The chatbot can be configured to inform users that their question is out of scope if the question asked is off topic